Sitemap

 The stub

-There are a bunch of DLLs and one EXE in extracted content.
-The EXE seems to be malformed but it lacks only the MZ signature.
-After adding it manually we receive the stub we were looking for.
-Now let’s see what this build actually does.
+There are a bunch of DLLs and one file with EXE extension in extracted content.
+The EXE seems to be malformed but it lacks only the PE header.
+In the compiled script there is a function VideoCutterOpen responsible for adding that header

-Path of the API which the installer uses keeps changing over time, although each one remains accessible:/v2/events
+Path of the API which the installer uses keeps changing over time, although each one remains accessible:

 This C2 communication is overwhelmingly similar to the one that is leveraged by SOCKS5SYSTEMZ proxy botnet (see also https://www.bitsight.com/blog/unveiling-socks5systemz-rise-new-proxy-service-privateloader-and-amadey).
 Moreover, the loader and DLL libraries that it contains are exactly the same.